AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 2. Even though the entropy of the initial distribution was only *half* the maximal entropy of 1 bit per site for the whole system, and the entropy of the whole system is conserved, the entropy $S(A)$ saturates at the *maximal* value of $|A|$ bits.
 Stated differently, $p_A$ becomes uniform in a time $\sim |A|/2$ set by the subsystem size.
 Our toy model therefore captures the idea of *thermalization*, with the thermalization time determined by appearance of a causal connection between the sites in the middle of $A$ and $\bar A$.

-3. It turns out that this model is not so special: any of the dual reversible circuits described in the previous section will behave in the exact same way.
+3. It turns out that this model is not so special: any of the dual reversible circuits described in the previous section will behave in *the exact same way!*

 ## Quantum circuits